markboulton/embl-digital-projects/services.md

 ### Summary

-- Dependencies: Compile a full list of all services across EMBL sites
+- Dependencies: Need a full list of all services across EMBL sites
 - Status: Not started

 ### Prototypes